bushrajahan/Assignmenteight/README.md

 * The website has Donation page where all donation that are done shown here
-* The website has one statistics page where all the statistcs are shown
+* The website has one statistics page where all the statistcs are shown related to the dontation